-EDISON, NJ – HORIBA Scientific, world leader in fluorescence spectroscopy systems, awarded Dr. Kandice Tanner of the NIH, its annual Young Fluorescence Investigator Award.
-This award is sponsored by HORIBA Scientific, for novel and exciting applications of fluorescence in biology and biophysics and the awardee is invited to present a 20-minute talk regarding their research at the Biological Fluorescence Subgroup Meeting during the Biophysical Society Annual Meeting.
+Photo courtesy of HORIBAEDISON, NJ – HORIBA Scientific, world leader in fluorescence spectroscopy systems, awarded Dr. Ibrahim Cissé, the Class of 1922 Assistant Professor of Physics at MIT, its annual Young Fluorescence Investigator Award.
+HORIBA Scientific has been the sole sponsor of this award since 1997.
+Along with the recognition, HORIBA presents a $1000 check to the awardee, who is invited to present a 20-minute talk on their research at the Biological Fluorescence Subgroup Meeting during the Biophysical Society Annual Meeting.
+This year’s presentation by Dr. Cissé was, “Capturing Genome Regulation with Single Molecule Resolution in Live Mammalian Cells."

 The Young Fluorescence Investigator Award is given to a researcher who has been nominated by their peers, for significant advancements and/or contributions in, or using, fluorescence methodologies.
 The candidate must be a PhD, and pre-tenured faculty or a junior level investigator working in the field of fluorescence.

-“HORIBA is very proud to sponsor this prestigious award every year,” said Cary Davies, Director of the Fluorescence group at HORIBA Scientific.
-Kandice is the 21st researcher to win the Young Investigator Award, since 1997.”
+“HORIBA is very proud to sponsor this prestigious award every year,and Professor Cissé is an excellent choice as this year’s recipient,” said Cary Davies, director of the Fluorescence group at HORIBA Scientific.
+Ibrahim is the 22nd researcher to win the Young Investigator Award, since 1997.”